ChrisJStone/actual-underground-pipes/readme.md

 # Known Issues
 - Pipe to Grounds have a phantom pipe cover when not connected.
 It's not fixable without removing the pipe covers of pipe to grounds entirely, and it only shows up when they aren't connected, so I don't see it as a major issue.
 - The pipe to ground in your cursor is flipped after placement.
 This is not fixable without some major downsides so I'm not considering it for now.
-- Certain orientations of pipe to grounds are incorrectly flipped.
-Honestly no idea how this one is caused or the fix, it might be an engine issue ([mod bug report](https://mods.factorio.com/mod/the-one-mod-with-underground-bits/discussion/68fdf4334ecffc2cbd51b1f7) [engine bug report](https://forums.factorio.com/viewtopic.php?p=685093))
 - There may be crashes or locale issues with certain mods.
 If you find them, please let me know.

 # Compatibility